vipulpathak113/FrontendInterviewQuestions/README.md

     By default css is render blocking but using media="print" it thinks it is not important and priority is less
 ----------------------------------------
 - React Design Patterns:
+    - **Container-Presentation Pattern:** The Container-Presentation pattern, often referred to as “smart” and “dumb” components or “containers” and “presentational” components, extends the concept of component composition.
+It separates components into two distinct categories based on their responsibilities
     - **Compound components** are a pattern in which multiple components work together to have a shared state and handle logic together, they are called compound components.
     Example: components like the ``` <select> ``` and ``` <option> ``` elements in HTML,Tabs.